Last Updated: January 12, 2024

 Exercise 2: Embed Project Charter (5 minutes)

 You have done this several times, so you should be getting pretty fast at this.
-For you Master Project, embed the Project Charter at the Project Summary Level.
+For your Master Project, embed the Project Charter at the Project Summary Level.

 When Finished with this Exercise